enplore/nvd3-charts/README.md

 # nvd3-charts
 Custom responsive charts for nvd3 (gauge, bubble, radar).

-By Johan Johansson at Enplore (https://github.com/enplore/nvd3-charts.git).
+By Johan Johansson/Enplore (https://github.com/enplore/nvd3-charts.git).

+Current version checked OK with nvd3 1.8.3 and d3 3.5.16.

 ## Gauge chart
 Simple gauge, wants a single value as data.
 Use a CSS width of 190px to keep it together (not responsive).